theodorzoulias/SimpleTplDataflowPipelines/README.md

 ## Performance

-The pipelines created with the help of this library, are neither slower or faster that the pipelines created manually by using the [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method.
+The pipelines created with the help of this library, are neither slower or faster than the pipelines created manually by using the [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method.
 This library has not been micro-optimized regarding the allocation of the few, small, short-lived objects that are created during the construction of a pipeline.
 The emphasis has been put on simplicity,